Faecal incontinence in children (encopresis)

 Toilet times

-Regular toilet times are important.
+Regular toilet times are an important part of treating constipation in children.
 Try to get your child into the habit of going to the toilet after breakfast and dinner, as our bowels tend to contract after we eat.
 They may have to sit on the toilet for 5-10 minutes.
 Often children won’t go to the toilet when at school so it is important to make these sessions a habit.

 Reward good outcomes